sedexdev/algorithmic-analysis/patterns.md

 # Three pointer technique

-This technique is useful for merging 2 arrays into a single sorted array.
-Sorting begins in reverse, starting at the end of the array.
+This technique is useful for tracking multiple indices in multiple lists, such as merging 2 arrays into a single sorted array.
+For this example, sorting begins in reverse, starting at the end of the array.

 Given this sample problem, how can this technique be employed?